FREE ONLINE ED ASSESSMENT. Start Here

 Published 06/22/2023

-Below, we’ll explain the many ways a workout works out well for your libido, as well as the best exercises for better bedroom performance.
+Below, we’ll explain the many ways a workout supports your libido, as well as the best exercises for better bedroom performance.

-Here’s the reality: Obesity and a sedentary lifestyle are associated with vascular issues that’ll likely increase your risk of erectile dysfunction.
-Good exercise habits can ward off those problems, even if you’re overweight right now.
+Similarly, obesity and a sedentary lifestyle are associated with vascular issues that’ll likely increase your risk of erectile dysfunction.
+Good exercise habits can ward off those problems, even if you’re starting out for the very first time..

-Whether it’s time at the gym, on the treadmill or on the stationary bike, exercise does many things that can directly or indirectly impact your sex life, including:
+Whether it’s time spent with kettlebells, on the treadmill or on the stationary bike, exercise can directly or indirectly impact your sex life, including:

 • Increased blood flow.
 Regular exercise, particularly cardiovascular exercise, improves blood circulation and increases blood flow throughout the body, including the genital area.
 Enhanced blood flow to the genital organs can promote sexual arousal and responsiveness.

 • Hormonal effects.
-Exercise has been shown to influence hormone levels, including testosterone, which plays a significant role in sexual desire in both men and women.
+Exercise has been shown to influence hormone levels, including testosterone, which plays a significant role in sexual desire.
 Intense or resistance-based exercise, such as weight lifting, may temporarily increase testosterone levels, potentially boosting libido.

 • Stress reduction.
 Exercise is known to reduce stress levels by stimulating the release of endorphins, commonly referred to as “feel-good” hormones.
 Lower stress levels can positively impact sexual desire by reducing anxiety, promoting relaxation and enhancing mood.